 Students may be assigned an Out-of-School Suspension for behavioral infractions as outlined in our Student Code of Conduct.
-Students serving Out-Of-School Suspension (OSS) are temporarily prohibited from attending school and other school events for the durations of the OSS.
+Students serving Out-of-School Suspension (OSS) are temporarily prohibited from attending school and are placed on activity restriction through the last day of the suspension.
 All missed schoolwork must be completed at home and returned to the designated teacher upon return to regular classes.
 Students are expected to access their classwork on Canvas for the duration of their suspension.
 Students will be allowed to make up quizzes, tests, papers, and/or major projects missed while serving OSS for full credit.
-Parents will be notified of an Out-Of-School Suspension and may be asked to take the student home.
+Parents will be notified of an Out-of-School Suspension and may be asked to pick up the student on the day of the offense.